 The French and Indian War involved fighting between the colonies of British America and the colonies of New France.
 Their parent countries, Great Britain and France, supported them, and both sides had their American Indian Allies.

 The Seven Years’ War was a world war in every sense of the world.
 Five continents were involved: it occurred in Europe, the Americas, West-Africa, India, and the Philippines.
 It involved two European coalitions, with Britain-Prussia and allies on one side and France-Austria and allies on the other.

 It was this war that determined the shape of world affairs in the coming years.
 The balance of power in Europe shifted, and this was the beginning of the British world supremacy of the nineteenth century.
 And it led to two revolutions: the French Revolution and the American Revolutionary War.

 It is this war’s American theater of operations that came to be known as the French and Indian War.
 The French colonies were outnumbered: at 60,000 settlers to the British colonies’ two million.
 But more Indian groups were on their side than the British side.
 For that reason, the British colonists called it the French and Indian War.

 The Seven Years’ War caused Great Britain’s National debt to nearly double.
 The Crown had to find new sources of revenue to help pay off the debt.
 And one way was by imposing new taxes on its colonies.

 The English Parliament passed the Currency Act in 1764, a law which was supposed to regulate paper money issued by its American colonies.
 The Act prohibited the use of paper money in the payment of debts, whether public or private.
-My friends from SpeakerChamipon helped me about knowing the currency act, check out their best 6×9 speakers reviews on their website.

 The intention of the Act was to protect British Merchants from receiving payment in depreciated colony currency.
 The merchants felt that paper money was being used as a means to evade debt payments.